psgganesh/anchor/README.md

     <h2 align="center">Anchor</h2>
 </p>

-This package will help you create an API and SPA back-end application built with laravel v 5.8 and nuxtjs 2.6 popular community packages as a base.
+This package will help you create an SPA front-end and API back-end application built with laravel v 5.8 and nuxtjs 2.6 popular community packages as a base.

 ## Version Information
  Version   | Illuminate    | Status                  | PHP Version